nosana-ci/workshop/assignments/web3-labs/Step-3.md

 # Step 3.
 Deploy step: The contract will be deployed on Matic's Mumbai Testnet

-Now that we have our smart contract compiled, and tested, it's time to deploy it! 🚀
+Now that we have our smart contract compiled and tested, it's time to deploy it! 🚀

 ## Deploying your contracts

 Next, to deploy the contract we will use a Hardhat script.

-First let's change the `hardhat.config.ts` to the following:
+First let's change the `hardhat.config.ts` to use Mumbai's testnet:

 ```typescript
 import { HardhatUserConfig } from "hardhat/config";